Danica McKellar, 45, Trades Out Christmas Garb For A Leg-Baring Floral Dress In Stunning Snap

 “OMG, beautiful woman,” another added.

 As McKellar mentioned, the photo was a bit of a departure from the tone of her Instagram feed of late.
-She has become a favorite part of Hallmark’s series of original Christmas movies, and has used her social media presence to show off some seasonal apparel and promote her newest project.
+She has become a favorite part of Hallmark’s series of original Christmas movies and has used her social media presence to show off some seasonal apparel and promote her newest projects.

-As The Inquisitr noted, she took to the site back in September to announce a new project called Christmas She Wrote, which is debuting on the Hallmark Channel this month.
+As The Inquisitr noted, she took to the site in September to announce a new project called Christmas She Wrote, which is debuting on the Hallmark Channel this month.
 The post showed her wearing a dark red dress while sitting in front of a fireplace decked out in holiday decorations, including stockings.
-Fans were excited at the announcement and full of praise for her work in the holiday series, with many of them sharing their favorite movies.
+Fans were excited at the announcement and praised her for her work in the holiday series, with many of them sharing their favorite movies.

-McKellar has given some updates of the projects as well, including a picture shared a few days later that showed her wearing a mask as she traveled to Canada to prepare for filming.
+McKellar has given some updates on the projects as well, including a picture shared a few days later that showed her wearing a mask as she traveled to Canada to prepare for filming.